Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

-All that remains to do in order to prove that~\eqref{onetooneEQ2} implies~\eqref{onetooneEQ1} is to show that $\pi_7 (d^* \eta) = 0$, the gauge-fixing condition.
-Since $\kappa$ is coclosed, this is equivalent to $\pi_7 (d^* \zeta) = 0$.
-But we have just concluded that $\zeta = \pi_1 (\zeta) + \pi_7 (\zeta) + \pi_{27} (\zeta)$ with $\pi_1 (\zeta) = f \ph$ for some function $f$ with $df = 0$ and $\pi_7 (\zeta) = \st (X \wedge \ph)$ for some $1$-form $X$ such that $dX \wedge \ph = 0$.
-From Definition~\ref{curldefn}, we see that $\curl X = 0$, so we can apply Lemma~\ref{gaugefixinglemmaB} to conclude that $\pi_7 (d^* \zeta) = 0$, as required. \end{proof} \begin{rmk} The reader will have noticed that in the AC case, we needed the crucial hypothesis $\nu < -\frac{5}{2}$ for one direction of this theorem to be able to apply the various gauge-fixing results of Section~\ref{gaugefixingsec}.
+All that remains to do in order to establish that~\eqref{onetooneEQ2} implies~\eqref{onetooneEQ1} is to show that $\pi_{1+7} (\eta) = \pi_{1+7}(\beta)$.
+We have shown that $\pi_{1+7}(\eta - \beta) = \st (X \wedge \ph)$ where $dX = 0$.
+Recall that $d \eta = 0$.
+Also, by Proposition~\eqref{Vspaceprop} we have $\pi_1 d \beta = 0$, since $\beta \in (\mathcal{V}_{\ph})_{l,\nu}$.
+Thus $\pi_1 d (\eta - \beta) = 0$, which means that $d^*X = 0$ by Proposition~\ref{special3formprop}, and hence $X$ is closed and coclosed.
+The decay conditions on $X$ mean we can apply Lemma~\ref{bochnerlemma} to deduce that $X = 0$, and therefore $\pi_{1+7} (\eta - \beta) = 0$, as required. \end{proof} \begin{rmk} One direction in the proof of Theorem~\ref{onetoonethm} did not require the assumption of $C^0$-closeness.
+In the AC case, we needed the hypothesis $\nu < -\frac{5}{2}$ for one direction of this theorem to be able to apply the various gauge-fixing results of Section~\ref{gaugefixingsec}.
 Without this assumption, we do not have a one-to-one correspondence.
-All we would know is that solutions to \eqref{onetooneEQ1} give solutions to \eqref{onetooneEQ2}, but not conversely.
-Also, one direction in the proof of Theorem~\ref{onetoonethm} did not require the assumption of $C^0$-closeness.
-See also Remark~\ref{firstrestrictionrmk}. \end{rmk}
+All we would know is that solutions to~\eqref{onetooneEQ1} give solutions to~\eqref{onetooneEQ2}, but not conversely. \emph{However}, we will nevertheless be able to understand the moduli space in the AC case all the way up to rate $\nu < 0$, using a slightly modified argument.
+This is done in Corollary~\ref{finalmodulicor}. \end{rmk}